blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 			- When the Soul realizes that it is distinct from Nature and that it cannot evolve, Nature also stops evolving for that Soul.
 			- Liberation is the natural goal of every Soul.
 		- Cause and Effect
-			- The Sankhya Darshana is based on Sat-Karya Vaada (Proposition that Effects are Existent)
+			- The Sankhya Darshana is based on Sat-Kaarya Vaada (Proposition that Effects are Existent)
 				- The effect is pre-existent in the cause, so nothing new is ever created
 				- The effect seems distinct from the cause due to an illusion, or Maya
 				- Maya has two powers (added from some source as where I got this from)
 					- Avarna (Veiling)
 					- Vikshepa (Projection)
 				- The effect is not a material change in Prakriti, but is a transformation of it (think matrix transformations)
-			- Sankhya Darshana explains Sat-Karya Vaada based on Prakriti-Parinama Vaada (Proposition of Transformation of Nature)
+			- Sankhya Darshana explains Sat-Kaarya Vaada based on Prakriti-Parinama Vaada (Proposition of Transformation of Nature)
 		- Cosmic Evolution
 			- According to Sankhya, Nature is the source of the world becoming
 			- Nature is pure potentiality that evolves into 24 **Tattvas** (Fundamental Elements)